Kush Kazemi: Problem gambling and robbery

 Throughout 2020, Kush became the centre of a storyline about problem gambling.
 The gambling storyline caused Kush to fall deep into debt.
-Ghadami explained that Kush enjoyed the "buzz" of gambling and that he "He genuinely believes he's got what it takes to beat other people".
+Ghadami explained that Kush enjoyed the "buzz" of gambling and that "He genuinely believes he's got what it takes to beat other people".
 The actor suggested that Kush's addiction was born as "certain people can get drawn to certain things to get by – even if you have a slight sensitivity towards something".
 He added that: "Being in a situation like lockdown is going to exacerbate that problem, With Kush, he found that little buzz that he was looking for.
 That little escape that maybe he needed.
 And one thing leads to another.
 It got to the point where it got a bit serious and he started to feel that buzz more strongly than he was expecting".
 Ghadami also noted that Kush didn't know he had an issue, believing his character was in denial.

 In an attempt to fix his financial issues, Kush embarked on a robbery with the Mitchell family.
 The storyline saw Kush turn himself in to the police afterwards, which Ghadami attributed to Kush's love for his son, explaining: "I think Kush would rather serve his time and still see his son than to be on the run for the rest of his life, when it comes to it, he has a lot of love for his boy and I don't think he wants to miss seeing him grow up".
 After Kush was detained, Ghadami addressed that Kush was "caught between a rock and a hard place" between Arthur and doing the right thing.